schriftgestalt/glyphs-packages/README.md

 		minVersion = 895;
 	},

-Outdated plug-in that is only shown in older version of Glyphs:
+Outdated plug-in that is only shown in older versions of Glyphs:

 	{
 		titles = {